 We study which visual media (images versus videos) better convey haptic properties of fabrics and explore what psychophysical task is appropriate to address this issue.

-Bi, WY., Newport, J. Xiao, B. (In Press).
+Bi, WY., Newport, J. Xiao, B. (2018).
 Interaction between static visual cues and force-feedback on the perception of mass of virtual objects.
 ACM Symposium of Applied Perception (SAP'18).
 PDF.

 We use force-feedback device and a game engine to measure the effects of material appearance on the perception of mass of virtual objects.
 We find static visual appearance influence perceived mass and the effect is opposite from the classical "material weight illusion".

 Bi, WY, Jin,P. Nienborg, H and Xiao, B. (2018).
 Estimating mechanical properties of cloth from videos using dense motion trajectories: human psychophysics and machine learning.
 Journal of Vision, 18(5), 12-12.
-PDF, Project Github.
+PDF.

 We discover that long-range spatiotemporal information across video frames plays an important role on how humans estimate bending stiffness of cloth from animations.
 A model based on the features of dense motion trajectories can predict human perceptual scale of bending stiffness of cloth.